mikeq/ps-tools-react/README.md

 λ node_modules\.bin\ps-tools-react init
 ```

+Once you have initialised you should run `yarn` again to install the Husky pre-commit hooks.

 ### What it does

 This script sets up your project environment with everything required for formatting of your Javascript project (React).